okfn/ckanext-oauth/README.txt

 This plugin adds oAuth login capability to CKAN.
-It is currently configured specifically for a particular client (Data.NO) setup, specifically for use with their home-brewed oAuth service.
+It is currently hard-coded for a particular client (Data.NO) setup, specifically for use with their home-brewed oAuth service, and their particular groups-based authorization requirements.

 If you'd like to use this with another oAuth service (like Twitter), you will need to do some work to move the client-specific code out